Alexis211/kogata/README.md

 the associated compiler, I never have had the same impression of understanding exactly what was happening that I had with C. Also, the necessity of a runtime is bothering.
-I do regret not being able to exploit the magic of strongly typed functionnal languages, but what can I do...
+I do regret not being able to exploit the magic of strongly typed functional languages, but what can I do...

 ### Monolithic design